godotengine/godot-docs/tutorials/3d/fps_tutorial/part_three.rst

 _________

 With that done, let's open up ``Player.gd`` again.
-First we need to load the ``SimpleAudioPlayer.tscn``.
+First we need to load the ``Simple_Audio_Player.tscn``.
 Place the following code in the class variables:

 ::